Current Initiatives

 Every Student Succeeds Act (ESSA) Implementation

 Passed by Congress in 2015, ESSA is a federal law that requires states to have a plan for spending federal funds, for measuring the skills students learn, and for supporting students in making academic progress.
 ESSA, which replaces the No Child Left Behind Act (NCLB), is largely focused on the needs of historically disadvantaged students, including students from low-income homes, students whose home language is not English, and students with disabilities.
 The law is not a federal plan; it is a federal law requiring states to develop their own plans.
-Louisiana's final plan will be submitted to the U.S. Department of Education in 2017 with the anticipation that it will be approved prior to the start of the 2017-2018 school year.
+Louisiana's final plan was submitted to the U.S. Department of Education in 2017 and began implementation with the start of the 2017-2018 school year.

 Minimum Foundation Program